 Expert Ido Levy begins this pioneering study by surveying jihadist warfare from the 1970s to the present.
 He then incorporates primary sources and interviews with military officers, experts, and journalists to explain how IS used conventional military capabilities to defeat larger, better-equipped state armies and conquer land in Syria, Iraq, Libya, the Philippines, and Nigeria.
 Anchored by four case studies—Ramadi, Kobane, Mosul, and Baghuz—the volume illuminates potential strategies to prevent a resurgence by IS or similar groups.

 Hard copies of this book are being made available free of charge to universities, research centers, libraries, and other institutions.
-To request one, please write to Margaret Dene at firstname.lastname@example.org.
+To request one, please write to Abdullah Hayek at firstname.lastname@example.org.